imohitmayank/a_lazy_data_science_guide/docs/machine_learning/genaidetection.md

 ## Images

 - AI models for image generation are becoming more realistic over time.
-While in the past it was easy to detect them by identifying obvious flaws like missing shadows, unnatural faces or extra fingers :wink: etc, newer models are able to generate images that are almost indistinguishable from real ones.
+While in the past it was easy to detect AI images by identifying obvious flaws like missing shadows, unnatural faces or extra fingers :wink: etc, but the newer models are able to generate images that are almost indistinguishable from real ones.
 That said, there are still some methods that can be used to detect AI generated images.

 ### Projective Geometry

 - The intuition behind this approach is that AI generated images do not have the same projective geometry as real images *(as of yet)*.
 As per the paper [4], it is possible to create a high quality AI image detector by looking at multiple factors like,
   1. **Scale discrepancies** - Generated images often do not adhere to the principle of size constancy, which states that objects of the same size should appear smaller as they move farther away from the viewer.
-As a result, the scaling in these images is inconsistent, leading to a distorted sense of depth perception.
+As a result, the scaling in AI images is inconsistent, leading to a distorted sense of depth perception.
+Along with this some AI generated images might have incorrect representation of scale of real world objects, which means that objects in the image do not have the same scale as they would in real life.
   2. **Inconsistencies in Vanishing Points** - AI generated images often have inconsistencies in vanishing points, which are the points at which parallel lines appear to converge in the distance.
   3. **Lighting and Shadow inconsistencies** - AI generated images often lack shadows or have inconsistent lighting i.e. the shadow direction could be unnatural and inconsistent in case of presence of multiple objects in image.
-  4. **Scale Inconsistencies** - AI generated images often have scale inconsistencies, which means that objects in the image do not have the same scale as they would in real life.
 - All of the above factors highlight the fact that the current Image generation models lack World Model understanding.
 While the model do have basic understanding about the different concepts like human, animal, places, etc, they lack the understanding of how these concepts interact with each other in the real world.
 This is the reason why the generated images lack the projective geometry that is present in real images.

 <figure markdown>